wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.1 =
+* Released August 2015
+* Updated to use PHP5 constructor objects

 = 1.0 =
 * Released May 2015
 * Added "BNS Early Adopter Update Message" function